sanjeshpathak/realtimedashboardplatform/README.md

 # realtimedashboardplatform
 A Real Time Streaming Dashboard Platform using MQTT Protocol.
 You can create your own Real Time Streaming Dashboard using this platform.
 All you need is a MQTT broker, and a web server to host your html dashboard page.
 Infact you don't need a web server, you can open the dashboard page from your file system in a browser.
 This platform has been extensively tested on Chrome browser.

 Here is how it works.
 The dashboard.js file has all the code required to run your dashboard.
 We have created widgets that you can use on your dashboard.
+There is a sample dashboard named demo.html in the repository.

 Change these values to reflect your MQTT broker's details in dashboard.js: